aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### How many attendees can join an Amazon Chime SDK meeting?
 Can this limit be raised?

 Amazon Chime SDK limits are defined [here](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-limits).
 The service supports up to 250 attendees and by default up to 25 video senders in a meeting.
 An attendee is considered active unless it has been explicitly removed using `DeleteAttendee`.
 Attendee limits cannot be changed.
-The number of video senders can be adjusted, but all clients will still be limited to only 25 received videos at a time..
+The number of video senders can be adjusted, but all clients will still be limited to only 25 received videos at a time.

 If your use case requires more than 250 attendees, consider using [meeting replication](https://docs.aws.amazon.com/chime-sdk/latest/dg/media-replication.html) to reach up to 10,000 participants, or a [live connector media pipeline](https://docs.aws.amazon.com/chime-sdk/latest/dg/connector-pipe-config.html) to output to RTMP.

 ### What happens to the subsequent participants who try to turn on the local video when the maximum number of video senders is already reached?

 Once the limit of video senders is reached in a meeting, each subsequent participant that tries to turn on the local video will receive a Meeting Session status code of [VideoCallSwitchToViewOnly = 10](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#videocallswitchtoviewonly) which in turn triggers the observer '[videoSendDidBecomeUnavailable](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideoobserver.html#videosenddidbecomeunavailable)'.

 ### Can I schedule Amazon Chime SDK meetings ahead of time?